StephenGlasby/StephenGlasby.github.io/blog.md

 describe how many steps from you *up* to a common ancestor, and then *down* to your relative.
-For example, with this naming scheme your cousin is called 2-up-2-down because you must go up two steps (parent, then grandparent) to a common andcestor, and two steps down (to aunt or uncle), and then to their child (your first cousin).
+For example, with this naming scheme your cousin is called 2-up-2-down because you must go up two steps (parent, then grandparent) to a common ancestor, and two steps down (to aunt or uncle), and then to their child (your first cousin).

 Here is a small dictionary: a sibling is 1-up-1-down, a parent is 1-up,